inderjot/gengo_api_docs/content/v2/job.md

   * ts(required) Current Unix epoch time as an integer.

 __Note__
-: Possible values for "author" are "translator", "customer", and "senior translator".
+: Possible values for "author" are "customer" or "worker".

 __Example call__